DNS was not designed with security in mind, and there are many types of attacks created to exploit vulnerabilities in the DNS system.

 While improved security is always preferred, DNSSEC is designed to be backwards-compatible to ensure that traditional DNS lookups still resolve correctly, albeit without the added security.
 DNSSEC is meant to work with other security measures like SSL/TLS as part of a holistic Internet security strategy.

 DNSSEC creates a parent-child train of trust that travels all the way up to the root zone.
-This chain of trust cannot be compromised at any layer of DNS, otherwise the request will become open to a man-in-the-middle attack.
+This chain of trust cannot be compromised at any layer of DNS, or else the request will become open to an on-path attack.

 To close the chain of trust, the root zone itself needs to be validated (proven to be free of tampering or fraud), and this is actually done using human intervention.
 Interestingly, in what’s called a Root Zone Signing Ceremony, selected individuals from around the world meet to sign the root DNSKEY RRset in a public and audited way.

 In addition to DNSSEC, an operator of a DNS zone can take further measures to secure their servers.
 Over-provisioning infrastructure is one simple strategy to overcome DDoS attacks.
-Simply put, if your nameserver can handle several multiples more traffic than you expect, it’s harder for a volume-based attack to overwhelm your server.
+Simply put, if your nameservers can handle several multiples more traffic than you expect, it is harder for a volume-based attack to overwhelm your server.
+Organizations can accomplish this by increasing their DNS server's total traffic capacity, by establishing multiple redundant DNS servers, and by using load balancing to route DNS requests to healthy servers when one begins to perform poorly.

 DNS resolvers can also be configured to provide security solutions for their end users (people browsing the Internet).
 Some DNS resolvers provide features such as content filtering, which can block sites known to distribute malware and spam, and botnet protection, which blocks communication with known botnets.
 Many of these secured DNS resolvers are free to use and a user can switch to one of these recursive DNS services by changing a single setting in their local router.
 Cloudflare DNS has an emphasis on security.